Rice Epicurean Markets

 Rice Epicurean Markets was an American niche grocery store chain based in Southwest Houston, Houston, Texas.
-There is now just one supermarket left of the chain.
+As of July 2022, all locations are closed.
 Prior to 2012 the company operated five Rice Epicurean Markets, which ranged in size from 25,000 to 42000 sqft.
 At its height, it operated 35 stores.
-The last Rice Epicurean Market is wholly owned by founding family members.
+The last Rice Epicurean Market was wholly owned by founding family members.

 History

 Rice Boulevard Food Market

 Founded on May 5, 1937, by William H. Levy, grandfather of the current owners, the first Rice Food Market store, a 2400 sqft building located on Rice Boulevard in Houston, was named Rice Boulevard Food Market.
 The store was located in Rice Village.

 In 1937, The Village shopping center west of Rice Institute (now Rice University) was an undeveloped, wooded area.
 Rice Boulevard was an unpaved dirt road and West University Place was in its developmental stages.
 In those early days, there were only two buildings in the shopping center, an ice house at the corner of Rice Boulevard and Kirby, and William H. Levy's Rice Boulevard Food Market.

 The first store was only 40 ft by 60 ft, and included William Levy's wife Edna among the personnel, which numbered only five.
 That successful first store was eventually enlarged on five occasions until there was no longer space on the site for expansion.

 In 1955, William Levy's son-in-law, Alfred L. Friedlander, now co-chairman emeritus, joined the business.
 Two years later, his son, Joel M. Levy, now also co-chairman emeritus, came into the family business.

 Gary Friedlander, Alfred's son, is now the president and COO of the company.